-Download and order our fundraising materials to help you spread awareness
+Download or order our fundraising materials to help you spread awareness

-We want people to have a better understanding of the realities of living with HIV and to know how to protect themselves from infection.
+We want people to have a better understanding of the realities of living with HIV and to know how to protect themselves from acquiring HIV.

-We produce fundraising materials to help you to spread awareness and create successful fundraisers.
+We produce fundraising materials to help you to spread awareness and raise vital funds to support our work.
 You can download our fundraising and schools awareness resources below.

 The red ribbon is the universal symbol of awareness and support for people living with HIV.
 Wearing a ribbon is a great way to raise awareness and you can use our display box to enable supporters to donate for their red ribbon.